 Ayesha McGowan.
 Source: Jeff Clark.

 At PeopleForBikes, we believe we can all do more to grow the cycling community.
-We’ve been doing the work for nearly 20 years, and are proud of our Better Bikeshare partnership.
-But we want to keep the momentum going.
-We’re committed to improving inclusiveness in our messaging, with who we’re reaching, and growing internally as an organization.
+We’ve been doing the work for nearly 20 years and we want to keep the momentum going.
+We’re committed to improving inclusiveness in our messaging, broadening the audiences we reach, and increasing our staff diversity.
 Join us as we learn from various voices in the cycling community.
 Together, we can turn what we learn into action.
-Follow our series on inclusiveness.

 Ayesha McGowan is an elite-level bike racer on a mission to become the first African American pro female road racer.
 She’s coached by Carmichael Training, and has a growing list of top sponsors.
 She’s recently contributed to Bicycling Magazine and has been featured in Outside Magazine, and in ad campaigns by Jeep, Oakley and Nike.